[Lube & Massage Product Review] Vibeology Throb Stroking and Massage Cream

 Überlube’s signature bottle and Good to Go refills are made from glass.
 The company states that this is because:

-Glass is inert and impermeable – it’s what is used to store pharmateutical products over long periods of time.
+2. Glass is inert and impermeable—it’s what is used to store pharmateutical products over long periods of time.
 The bottles also feature a crimped top, ensuring that nothing can contaminate your lube once it is opened.

-It looks nice on your nightstand.
-And it really does – the bottle reminds me of something that a miniature of a premium gin or vodka might come in.
+3. It looks nice on your nightstand.
+And it really does—the bottle reminds me of something that a miniature of a premium gin or vodka might come in.

-As we have established, I am choosy about lube.
+As we have established, I am choosy about the lubes I will use.
 There are numerous common ingredients I eschew, from glycerin and propylene glycol through to parabens, petroleum-derived ingredients, and desensitising agents such as benzocaine.
 This means that there are very few lube brands I can safely rely on, and those I prefer tend to be expensive.
+Having looked at Überlube’s silicone lubricant ingredients, though, I was excited to test and review it.

 Silicone lubes do not have some of the same issues as water-based products.
 They do not have osmolality issues and are pH-neutral, meaning they will not harm your body’s natural pH if you’re using them vaginally.
 And, since they contain no water, bacteria cannot thrive and these products do not require preservatives.